Television broadcaster: Brazil

-The major commercial television network in Brazil is Rede Globo, which was founded in 1965.
+The major commercial television network in Brazil is TV Globo, which was founded in 1965.
 It grew to become the largest and most successful media conglomerate in the country, having a dominating presence in various forms of media including television, radio, print (newspapers and magazines) and the Internet.

-Other networks include Rede Bandeirantes, RecordTV, SBT, RedeTV!, TV Cultura, and TV Brasil.
+Other networks include Band, Record, SBT, RedeTV!, TV Cultura, and TV Brasil.

 Australia

 Australia has two national public networks, ABC Television and SBS.
 The ABC operates eight stations as part of its main network ABC TV, one for each state and territory, as well as three digital-only networks, ABC Kids / ABC TV Plus, ABC Me and ABC News.
 SBS currently operates six stations, SBS, SBS Viceland, SBS World Movies, SBS Food, NITV and SBS WorldWatch.

 The first commercial networks in Australia involved commercial stations that shared programming in Sydney, Melbourne, Brisbane, Adelaide and later Perth, with each network forming networks based on their allocated channel numbers: TCN-9 in Sydney, GTV-9 in Melbourne, QTQ-9 in Brisbane, NWS-9 in Adelaide and STW-9 in Perth together formed the Nine Network; while their equivalents on VHF channels 7 and 10 respectively formed the Seven Network and Network 10.
 Until 1989, areas outside these main cities had access to only a single commercial station, and these rural stations often formed small networks such as Prime Television.
 Beginning in 1989, however, television markets in rural areas began to aggregate, allowing these rural networks to broadcast over a larger area, often an entire state, and become full-time affiliates to one specific metropolitan network.

-As well as these Free-to-air channels, there are others on Australia's Pay television network Foxtel.
+As well as these free-to-air channels, there are others on Australia's Pay television network Foxtel.